christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 [Book VI: Eldritch Wizardry](https://www.drivethrurpg.com/en/product/17176/od-d-supplement-iii-eldritch-wizardry-0e?affiliate_id=3556094)
 [Book VII: Gods, Demi-gods, & Heroes](https://www.drivethrurpg.com/en/product/17177/od-d-supplement-iv-gods-demi-gods-heroes-0e?affiliate_id=3556094)

-Of these, I've found that Greyhawk appears to be the most popular for contributing the Thief character class and variable weapon damage among other innovations.
+Of these, I've found that Greyhawk seems to be the most popular for contributing the Thief character class and variable weapon damage among other innovations.
 In this campaign we will stick to the original three books and Chainmail as our roleplaying system.
 Constraint breeds creativity!

-So what exactly is Chainmail, and why should we care about it?
+But what exactly is Chainmail, and why should we care about it?

 When reading through the recommended equipment listed in Men & Magic, you'll notice a requirement to own another set of rules.
-These rules, an earlier release by Jeff Peren and Gary Gygax known as Chainmail,  are actually a set of wargaming rules for medieval miniatures with a fast-playing take on mass combat.
+These rules, an earlier release by Jeff Peren and Gary Gygax known as [Chainmail](https://www.drivethrurpg.com/en/product/17010/chainmail-rules-for-medieval-miniatures-0e?affiliate_id=3556094),  are actually a set of wargaming rules for medieval miniatures with a fast-playing take on mass combat.

-These rules  interestingly included a Fantasy Supplement for running such fantastic  conflicts as The Battle of Five Armies, and we can realistically  consider OD&D to be an extension of the Chainmail rules.
-Now, rather than playing at the scale of warfare between hundreds, or even  thousands of units, you could play as one individual making independent  choices through a series of fantastic adventures!
+They also, interestingly, included a Fantasy Supplement for running such fantastic mass conflicts as The Battle of Five Armies.
+We can realistically  consider OD&D to be an extension of this supplement to the Chainmail rules.
+Its publishing made it possible to zoom in on one heroic individual making independent decisions in the middle of a larger fantasy universe.

-This all means  that OD&D depends heavily on Chainmail for combat resolution  mechanics.
-In fact, Chainmail provides three different combat systems,  and OD&D provides an alternative (that also heavily depends on  Chainmail), but the most interesting point here is that OD&D's  Alternative Combat System would go on to become the default and familiar d20 combat system in all future D&D titles!
-In this campaign we  will exclusively explore the three combat systems provided by Chainmail.
-This can all become confusing, but don't worry, I'll dive into relevant mechanics as we reach them!
+This heritage means that OD&D depends heavily on Chainmail for combat mechanics.
+In fact, Chainmail provides not one, but three different combat systems!
+The mass combat system is quick and dirty, the man-to-man system is cinematic, and the fantasy combat system is drawn out and heroic.

+OD&D itself also provides an Alternative Combat System (still very heavily dependent on Chainmail), but the more interesting point here is that this alternative would go on to become the familiar and default d20 combat system in all future D&D titles!
+In this campaign we will exclusively explore the three combat systems provided by Chainmail, and I'll dive into each of the mechanics as we reach them.

    ![img](https://upload.wikimedia.org/wikipedia/en/a/a1/Chainmail-1st-thumb.jpg)

-Earlier I  described my leveling goal as 'nearly' legitimate because this time I  plan to fight dirty.
-First, with my latest wounds still feeling fresh,  I've just rolled an unmodified character that has an impressive  strength, wisdom, *and* charisma!
-Rest assured that we will put that charisma to good work,  searching far and  wide for the best possible crew of dungeoneers.
-I  have plans to use Mythic Magazine articles covering the "Gather a Crew"  trope and roleplaying a group solo to help make this happen.
+Earlier I described my leveling goal as 'nearly' legitimate, and that's because this time I plan to fight dirty.
+Firstly, with my latest wounds still feeling fresh, I've just generated an unmodified character with impressive scores in strength, wisdom, *and* charisma!
+Rest assured that we will put that charisma to good work,  searching far and wide for the best possible crew of dungeoneers rather than accepting the whims of chance in their random creation.
+I plan to use a [Mythic Magazine article](https://www.drivethrurpg.com/en/product/450013/mythic-magazine-volume-32?affiliate_id=3556094) covering the "Gather a Crew" trope to help make this happen.

 Next, because I'm dying to spend extended time with a megadungeon, I'm  planning to insert into our game world the knowingly friendly and yet iconic Caverns of Thracia module by Paul Jaquays.
 I've never set foot in these caverns myself, but I've read about others' expeditions, and it  seems like a great module for giving low-level players an initial edge.

 It's important to note here that early roleplaying games tend to make  overworld, or wilderness, encounters far more dangerous than dungeon  encounters.
 The idea was to prove your mettle in the local dungeon  before venturing out into a wider world.
 This is the role that The  Caverns of Thracia will serve.